UC-Berkeley-I-School/README/policies/Repo_naming_conventions.md

 ## Overview

 The UC Berkeley School of Information GitHub org hosts a wide variety of repos.
-Provided they conform to the accaeptable use policy, repos may be:
+Provided they conform to the acceptable use policy, repos may be:

 * created by faculty, staff or students
 * long-lived or short-lived